Animals That Start With K are some of the most fascinating creatures in the world.

 Its coloration is primarily black, with white or yellow spots scattered along its body and tail.
 This amphibian can be found under logs and rocks near water sources in mountain streams, seeps, and springs.
 The Klamath Black Salamander is nocturnal and feeds on various invertebrates such as insects, earthworms, and snails.

 These Animals That Start With K breed during the spring and summer, and females lay up to 40 eggs at a time.
-Although the Klamath Black Salamander is not currently threatened, its population may be impacted by climate change and habitat destruction.
+Although the Klamath Black Salamander is not currently threatened, climate change and habitat destruction may impact its population.